ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 ### Page 5
 <div class="flourish-embed flourish-chart" data-src="visualisation/12022456"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
-Narrative: 2007 is the year of iPhone released and at the same year, we can see that the happiness scale slides down to the bottom.
+Narrative: I highlighed 2007 which is the year of iPhone released.
+At the same year, we can see that the happiness scale slides down to the bottom.
+Up until 2015, the happiness scale has not be back to the level ten years ago.

 ### Page 6
 <div class="flourish-embed flourish-chart" data-src="visualisation/12021246"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
 Narrative: Following up on the previous chart, the more time we spend on phones, the less happiness we will have.
+This line chart shows the standarized scores of phone usage hours and general happiness.

 ### Page 7
 <div class="flourish-embed flourish-chart" data-src="visualisation/12027686"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
-Narrative: Because of serotonin and dopamine, spending time on something meaningful can bring more happiness than phones can.
+Narrative: I would like to call for the action of spending time on non phone activities instead of phone activities.
+Because of serotonin and dopamine, spending time on non phone activities can bring more happiness than phone activities can.
 This bar chart shows the comparsion of non phone and phone activities.
 There is a positive correlation between non phone activities and happiness and a negative correlation between phone activities and happiness.
-Therefore, I would liek to call for the action of spending time on non phone activities instead of phone activities.
+I used contrast colors such that blue and red to distinct non phone and phone activities and also used darker colors to highlight the most impactful ones.

 ## User research